 Retaining a nursing home abuse attorney

+It’s important to note that no precedence has yet been set on legal action against nursing homes involving COVID-19 cases, so time is of the essence.
 Those who wish to seek compensation in civil court should also understand that reporting the abuse and filing a legal claim are two separate processes.
 Even if the family wishes to wait to contact counsel specialized in personal injury, the abuse should be reported to the state without delay to allow the facility and the abusive parties to be properly regulated and prevented from committing further violations.
-Call the law firm of Couture Law P.A. with any questions regarding this complicated area of law.
+Call the Brevard law firm of Couture Law P.A. with any questions regarding this complicated area of law.